 It is recommended to take water and a sun hat with you.
 Large parts of the site are outdoors, and there is nowhere to buy refreshments on site.
 It would also be wise to apply some suncreen.

 It is OK to bring a small bag with you and a phone or camera to capture memories from your experience at Qasr Al Hosn.

 There are ramps and lifts to most areas on site.
 Disabled toilets are available.

-There are a variety of small cafes and eateries close to Qasr Al Hosn, the most notable is Erth restaurant.
-Located between Qasr Al Hosn and the Cultural Foundation, Erth pays homage to Emirati culture, and cuisine showcases the region’s culinary diversity using locally sourced ingredients.
+There are a variety of small cafes and eateries close to Qasr Al Hosn; the most notable is Erth restaurant.
+Located between Qasr Al Hosn and the Cultural Foundation, Erth pays homage to Emirati culture and cuisine, showcasing the region’s culinary diversity using locally sourced ingredients.

-Open daily from 12 noon until 11:00 pm a stop here would make an excellent compliment to a visit to Qasr Al Hosn.
+Open daily from 12 noon until 11:00 pm a stop here would compliment a visit to Qasr Al Hosn.